SFDO-Tooling/CumulusCI/docs/get_started.rst

 * `Install git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_
 * Make a local clone of the projects GitHub repository.

 Cloning a GitHub Repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Cloning a projects repository gives you a local working copy of the project on your computer.
 The following steps assume that you have `git installed <https://git-scm.com/downloads>`_ on your machine.

 To clone a GitGub repository:

-1) Navigate to the repository on GitHub
+#.
+Navigate to the repository on GitHub
-2) Click the green 'Code' button
+#.
+Click the green 'Code' button
-3) Ensure 'HTTPS' is selected
+#.
+Ensure 'HTTPS' is selected #TODO: cover ssh or gh cli?
-4) Click the clipboard button to copy the https repository url to your clipboard.
+#.
+Click the clipboard button to copy the https repository url to your clipboard.
-5) In a new terminal window exectue the following command:
+#.
+In a new terminal window exectue the following command:

 .. code-block:: console

     $ git clone <repository_url> <project_name>

 Replace ``<repository_url>`` with the url copied to your clipboard.
 Replace ``<project_name>`` with the name of the project.

-You can now change directorie into the freshly cloned project and begin executing ``cci`` commands.
+You can now change directories into the freshly cloned project and begin executing ``cci`` commands.
-`cci project info` can be run to display information about the project:
+For example, ``cci project info`` can be run to display information about the project:

 .. code-block:: console